banhao/CoinBasePro-Trading-Bot/README_zh.md

 exclude_currency = ["XRP-BTC","DAI-USDC","WBTC-BTC"] # "exclude_currency" and "include_currency" only one can have items or both empty
 include_currency = [] # "exclude_currency" and "include_currency" only one can have items or both empty
 output_data_file = 'output_data.txt'
-close_plot_second = 0 # "0" will not show the plot, just use for generate data
+close_plot_second = 5 # "0" will not show the plot, just use for generate data
 order_start_date = '2021-02-01'
+min_history_data = 30 # new cryptocurrency involved into CoinBase without enoough data may cause the indicators error. use this parameter to skip those new cryptocurrencies.
 ```

 -  api_key - 请填入你自己的 CoinBase Pro API key.